christopher-besch/homepage/src/articles/16_open_source/open_source.md

 import chrisw_typewriter from "./chrisw_typewriter.jpg";
 import chrisw_typewriter_open from "./chrisw_typewriter_open.jpg";

-I won't hide my love for Open-Source.
-I love it so much it aches whenever I'm not allowed to work with Open-Source.
+We all live in a world of immensely complex technology.
+The concept of Open-Source might seem radical at first but it's indispensable in our world.
+Regardless if you are a user, developer or simply interested in a healthy society, you benefit from Open-Source and we should fight for every bit of it.
-For me, Open-Source is a quality mark, a form of democracy and ownership, capitalism at its best and thus the response to a world in which software exists.
+Open-Source is a quality mark, a form of democracy and ownership, capitalism at its best and thus the response to this world, a world in which software exists.
 This article gets to that conclusion without requiring any prior technical knowledge.

 ## Background